-Who can we be?
+How do we build our worlds?
 The social worlds we live in provide both resources and limitations for the kinds of identities we can write for ourselves.
 We all know how great it feels to be in a space where you feel safe and free.
 We are also familiar with how some spaces keep us from being the people we would like to be.
 Maybe it’s because your parents have a fixed idea about who you are, and impose that on you.
 Maybe it’s because you’re not around the people who know you best, and with whom you have shared memories.
 Maybe it’s because you’re in a culture that attaches expectations to your gender, race, or social position.

 This unit invites students to explore the relationship between language, identity, and literacy spaces.
 Literacy spaces are communities of meaning-making which have their own histories with ideas and ways of understanding media.
 Your family is a literacy space–its members are known in particular ways, you know what gets talked about (and what doesn’t) at the dinner table, and everyone knows what to laugh about and what to take seriously.
 Other examples of literacy spaces are school classrooms and Facebook.

 In a typical US middle or high school, these questions would often be explored in an English, Language Arts, or Social Studies class.
-They might also be right at home in a Computer Science class.
+They also ought to be right at home in a Computer Science class.
 We are still developing an idea of what secondary Computer Science should look like, but these questions are of central importance to human-computer interaction, modeling social phenomena, and computational linguistics.
+By opening a place for telling stories that matter to us, we will create a world where computational thinking is relevant and useful for the things we already care about.
 This unit is an example of how Unfold Studio can support interdisciplinary literacies, using computational tools to explore humanistic questions.

 - Write interactive stories which critically engage with real-world social experiences.